How to Add Cell Borders in Excel 2010

-In Excel 2007, you can add borders to certain cells to emphasize or define sections of a worksheet or table.
-Use the Borders button in the Font group of the Home tab to add borders of varying styles and colors to any or all sides of the cell selection.
+In Excel 2010, you can add borders to individual cells to emphasize or define sections of a worksheet or table.
+Use the Borders button in the Font group on the Home tab to add borders of varying styles and colors to any or all sides of the cell selection.

 Don’t confuse the borders that you add to accent a particular cell selection with the gridlines normally used to define cell borders in the worksheet — borders that you add are printed whether or not you print the worksheet gridlines.
 You can remove the display of gridlines by clearing the View check box in the Gridlines section of the Page Layout tab.